 If it’s snowing or just cold where you are today, I’ve got a great recipe to warm you up.
 A few days ago I started out to make some sort of bean soup and this is what I wound up with.
-A can of white beans, a can of black beans, some tomatoes and seasonings and we had a gorgeous pot of soup.
+A can of white beans, a can of black beans, some tomatoes and seasonings and we had a gorgeous pot of Black and White Bean Soup.
 Give this one a try.
 I think you’ll really enjoy it.

 This recipe is so simple that you don’t even need the step-by-step photos I usually post.
 Here’s all you need to do: heat the olive oil in a large saucepan over medium heat.
 Add the onion and garlic, and saute about 4 or 5 minutes or until tender.
 Add the tomatoes, beans, beef broth, parsley, basil, salt and pepper and bring to a boil.
 Reduce heat and simmer 10 minutes.

 I served some simple cheese toast with this, but a nice crusty loaf of French bread or garlic bread would be great.
 Heck, just some saltine crackers would work for me!